Argent77/A7-BagsOfTorment/README.md

 A mod for Planescape Torment: Enhanced Edition.

 This mod adds a number of containers to the game which can be purchased from various shops.
 One of the containers may also trigger a small quest.

+*Available languages: English, German, Korean, Polish and Russian.*

 ## Components